-The three Reservoirs known as Guadalhorce – Guadalteba are nestled in a stunning area of outstanding beauty close to El Chorro and the Camino del Rey and withing the boundaries of the Natural Park area called “Desfiladero de los Gaitanes“.
+The three Reservoirs known as Guadalhorce – Guadalteba are nestled in a stunning area of outstanding beauty close to El Chorro and the Caminito del Rey and within the boundaries of the Natural Park area called “Desfiladero de los Gaitanes“.

-Conde de Guadalhorce Reservoir:
+Conde de Guadalhorce Reservoir

 Construction began on this reservoir in the autumn of 1914 under the direction of the famous engineer Rafael Benjumea and was initially called Pantano del Chorro.
 It was completed in 1921 and inaugurated by King Alfonso XIII.
 It was at this time that the Caminito del Rey got it’s name as the king walked this pathway at the time.

 Guadalhorce – Guadalteba Reservoirs

 Construction of these two new reservoirs began in the spring of 1966 and completed in 1971 and 1973 respectively.
 At the same time as building these dams, a new the railway line and three road sections were also constructed, as both a large stretch of the railway line and roads were flooded by the rising waters.
-Also, the residents of the village of Peñarrubia and its neighborhood, Gobantes (where the railway station was) were evicted and their homes lost under the water.
+Also, the residents of the village of Peñarrubia and its neighborhood, Gobantes (where the old railway station was) were evicted and their homes lost under the water.

 House of the Engineer and the Kings chair

 One of the most iconic artifacts from the construction days of the reservoirs is the King’s Chair located just before the dam wall of the Conde de Guadalhorce.
-There is a chair and table carved out of stone and this is where King Alfonso XIII sat and signed the completion of construction document for the Conde de Guadalhorce reservoir.
+There is a chair and table carved out of stone and this is where King Alfonso XIII sat and signed the “completion of construction” document for the Conde de Guadalhorce reservoir.

 If you walk along the dam wall you will come to the small church which was also used as a school.
 A stroll across the dam is lovely and if you continue along a few hundred meters more you will come to the hotel and restaurant La Posada del Conde, a fantastic place to eat or stay for the weekend.